Famkie/FamBot/commands/lotto/README.md

-# 'KieBot Lotto Command Suiteʼ
+# 'KieBot Lotto Command Suite'

 **This folder contains all commands related to the Lotto system in KieBot.**
 Lotto is one of KieBot's core features, enabling interactive prize giveaways on Discord with hybrid command support (both prefix `!` and slash `/`).